SCENZ group members

 Dr Te Hurinui Karaka-Clarke

-Dr Te Hurinui Karaka-Clarke, Te Arawa, Ngāi Tahu, is currently the Deputy Head of School/Senior Lecturer at the College of Education at the University of Canterbury, based in Christchurch.
-Dr Karaka-Clarke holds qualifications in Te Reo Māori and is able to read, write, speak, understand spoken and peer review Te Reo, and has numerous publications and conference presentations in his chosen field.
-He has expressed a personal interest in the process of end of life care and is willing to share his knowledge about custom and protocols that will guide and impact the work of the SCENZ Group.
+Dr Te Hurinui Karaka-Clarke, Te Arawa, Ngāi Tahu, is a Senior Lecturer and the Acting Head of School at the College of Education at the University of Canterbury, based in Christchurch.
+Dr Karaka-Clarke holds qualifications in Te Reo Māori and is able to read, write, speak, understand spoken, and peer review Te Reo.
+He has numerous publications and conference presentations in his chosen field.
+He has expressed a personal interest in the process of end of life care and is willing to share his knowledge about customs and protocols that will guide and impact the work of the SCENZ Group.

 Dr Jackie Robinson

-Dr Jackie Robinson, New Zealand European, is a Senior Lecturer and Nurse Practitioner at the University of Auckland.
-She has worked as a lead nurse practitioner in palliative care based in Auckland working in the acute hospital and residential aged care settings.
+Dr Jackie Robinson, New Zealand European, is an Associate Professor and Nurse Practitioner at the University of Auckland.
+She has worked as a lead nurse practitioner in palliative care based in Auckland working in the acute hospital and more recently in residential aged care settings.
 She has previously been co-chair of the Auckland DHB clinical ethics advisory group and a member of the Ministry of Health Palliative Care advisory group.
 Dr Robinson holds a PhD and has published extensively.
-Her area of research focuses on equity in palliative and end of life care, for which she has received multiple awards.
+Her area of research focuses on social justice and equity in palliative and end of life care, for which she has received multiple awards.
 Dr Robinson holds a number of governance roles and has considerable working group, committee and board experience.

 Back to top